 The Department of Art offers a number of courses that are open to all WCSU students.
 These courses can be used to fulfill Humanities Electives.
 The Department of Art also offers both a Minor in Art and Minor in Photography.
 The Art Gallery in the Visual and Performing Arts Center features four to six exhibitions each year including both the MFA Thesis Exhibition and Senior Thesis Exhibition with accompanying free lectures and workshops.
 The MFA Visiting Artist Lecture Series draws some of the best regional and national artists.
 This lecture series is free and open to

 Wall of Leadership

-Every year for over 30 years WestConn has honored its student leaders at the annual Student Leadership Recognition Banquet.
-Student organization/hall council presidents and vice presidents as well as advisors are invited to the banquet for free and organizations and individual members have the option to pay for additional tickets.
-Attendance at the event has been consistently over 400 guests and even reached close to 500 in 2017.
-At the banquet, awards are given out to organizations, individual members, as well some faculty and staff, and the winners of these awards are permanently remembered on the Wall of Leadership – both the physical wall on the second floor of the Student Center as well as on the virtual Wall of Leadership on the WCSU website.
+Every year for over 34 years, WCSU has honored its student leaders at the annual Student Leadership Recognition Banquet.
+Student organization/hall council presidents and vice presidents as well as advisors are invited to the banquet at no cost to themselves, and organizations and individual members have the option to pay for additional tickets.
+Attendance at the event has been consistently over 400 guests and has been getting closer to 500 the past few years.
+At the banquet, awards are given out to organizations, individual members, as well as some faculty and staff, and the winners of these awards are permanently remembered on the Wall of Leadership – both the physical wall on the second floor of the Midtown Student Center as well as on the virtual Wall of Leadership on the WCSU website.

 email requests to email@example.com